 The Service and Performance Warrants were determined to be equity instruments.
 Stock compensation expense associated with the Service Warrants is recognized ratably over the service period (i.e. one-year term).
 A performance acceleration event was deemed to have been achieved in August 2019, triggering the full vesting of the Performance Warrants.
 The Company recognized a portion of the Performance Warrants' stock compensation expense during the third quarter of 2019 as a cumulative adjustment for the period during which services have already been provided.
 The remaining Performance Warrants expense is being recognized ratably over the remaining service period.
-For the Service Warrants, \$124,000 of stock compensation expense was recognized during the three months ended March 31, 2020.
+For the Service Warrants, \$21,000 and \$145,000 of stock compensation expense was recognized during the three and six months ended June 30, 2020, respectively, and \$44,000 of stock compensation expense was recognized during the three and six months ended June 30, 2019.

-In June 2019, concurrent with the June 2019 Offering and pursuant to the June 2019 Purchase Agreement, the Company commenced a private placement whereby it issued and sold warrants ("June 2019 Warrants") exercisable for an aggregate of 1,489,575 shares of common stock, which equals 100% of the shares of common stock sold in the June 2019 Offering, with a purchase price of \$0.125 per underlying warrant share and with an exercise price of \$5.00 per share.
+In June 2019, concurrent with the June 2019 Offering and pursuant to the June 2019 Purchase Agreement, the Company commenced a private placement whereby it issued and sold warrants exercisable for an aggregate of 1,489,575 shares of common stock, which equals 100% of the shares of common stock sold in the June 2019 Offering, with a purchase price of \$0.125 per underlying warrant share and with an exercise price of \$5.00 per share.
 The June 2019 Warrants are exercisable upon issuance and will expire five and a half years from the date of issuance.
 In August and September 2019, investors exercised a portion of the June 2019 Warrants and purchased 1,053,745 shares of common stock.
 The Company also issued warrants to the placement agents to purchase a total of 74,479 shares of common stock with an exercise price equal to \$6.2938.
 The placement agent warrants are exercisable upon issuance and will expire five years from the date of issuance.
-As of March 31, 2020, the investors and placement agent hold outstanding warrants to purchase 510,309 shares of common stock warrants issued pursuant to the June 2019 Offering.
+As of June 30, 2020, the investors and placement agent hold outstanding warrants to purchase 510,309 shares of common stock warrants issued pursuant to the June 2019 Offering.
 See Note 9.

 In July 2019, the Company issued warrants to purchase 10,000 shares of common stock to an independent contractor at an exercise price of \$2.19 and in August 2019, the Company issued warrants to purchase 20,000 shares of common stock to two affiliated third-parties at an exercise price of \$1.92.
 These warrants were determined to be equity instruments and were measured on the grant date using the Black Scholes Model.
 The warrants issued in July vest ratably over 12 months and expire two years from the date of issuance.
 As such, stock compensation expense associated with these warrants is recognized ratably over the 12-month service period.
 The August warrants vested on the issuance date of August 5, 2019 and expire two years from the date of issuance.
-As such, stock compensation expense associated with the warrants was recognized as vested on the issuance date.
-Stock compensation expense of \$4,000 was recognized during the three months ended March 31, 2020 for the warrants issued in July 2019.
+As such, stock compensation expense associated with the August warrants was recognized as vested on the issuance date.
+For the warrants issued in July 2019, stock compensation expense of \$4,000 and \$8,000 was recognized during the three and six months ended June 30, 2020.